davetayls/scaffo/root/design/readme.txt

 =======

 This is a folder containing assets created for the project.
-This shouldn't contain not the designs for the templates
+This shouldn't contain the designs for the templates

- - sprites.psd
+It should contain things like sprites.psd.